open-spaced-repetition/py-fsrs/CONTRIBUTING.md

 pip install -e ".[dev]"
 ```

-Note: you may not be able to install all of the `dev` dependencies if you are using python 3.13 or 3.14.
-If this is causing trouble, consider trying to install the `dev` dependencies in a python 3.10-3.12 environment.

 Now you're ready to make changes to files in the `fsrs` directory and see your changes reflected immediately.

 ### Pass the checks